 - a.
-Length of not less than 2200 mm. - b.
+Length of not less than 2400 mm. - b.
 Width of not less than 500 mm. - c.
 Surface that is durable and not likely to cause undue tyre damage. - d.
 Surface to tyre co-efficient of friction of not less than 0.6μ in wet conditions.

-When installed, the PBT shall have the following overall dimensions;
+When installed, the PBT shall have the following overall dimensions:

 - e.
-Not less than 5300 mm between the extreme ends of the high friction working surfaces of each set of measuring plates - f.
-Not less than 2000 mm between the outer edges of the high friction working surfaces of each pair of plates. - g.
-Not greater than 1000 mm between the inner edges of the high friction working surfaces of each pair of plates.
+Not less than 6100 mm between the extreme ends of the high friction working surfaces of each set of measuring plates. - f.
+Not less than 2200 mm between the outer edges of the high friction working surfaces of each pair of plates.

-h.
+g.
 Any longitudinal gap between the measuring plates shall not be greater than 200 mm and the gap shall be maintained at the same height as the working surfaces.